National Sports Council of Malaysia

 The National Sports Council of Malaysia (Majlis Sukan Negara Malaysia, NSC or MSN), is a government agency and statutory body under the Ministry of Youth and Sports of the Government of Malaysia which governs the sporting activities in Malaysia.
-It was established under National Sports Council of Malaysia Act 1971 and National Sports Council of Malaysia Act 1979 Amendment and launched by the second Prime Minister of Malaysia, Abdul Razak Hussein on 21 February 1972.
+It was established under National Sports Council of Malaysia Act 1971 (amended in 1979) and launched by the second Prime Minister of Malaysia, Abdul Razak Hussein on 21 February 1972.